 of Banco Espirito Santo accelerated a sell-off in

 Portuguese assets this week that triggered the first significant

 episode of contagion this year in peripheral euro zone bonds.

-The bonds recovered some poise after Banco Espirito Santo
+Euro zone bonds recovered some poise after Banco Espirito

-said on Thursday night that losses on loans to the troubled
+Santo said on Thursday night that losses on loans to the

-business empire of its founding family would not put BES at risk
+troubled business empire of its founding family will not put BES

 Yields on Portuguese 10-year bonds were down 10 basis points